Mellanox/network-operator/README.md

 - `networkNamespace`: Namespace for NetworkAttachmentDefinition related to this HostDeviceNetwork CRD.
 - `resourceName`: Host device resource pool.
 - `ipam`: IPAM configuration to be used for this network.
+- `metaPlugins`: Additional CNI plugin configurations to chain after the host-device plugin.

+When `metaPlugins` is set, the Operator renders a CNI configuration list with the primary `macvlan` or `host-device` plugin first, followed by the supplied plugins in order.
+This allows tools such as k8s-launch-kit to add the `sbr` plugin for source-based routing and the `tuning` plugin for `ignoreARP: true` without replacing the primary network configuration.

 ### IPoIBNetwork CRD
 This CRD defines an IPoIBNetwork secondary network.
 It is translated by the Operator to a `NetworkAttachmentDefinition` instance as defined in [k8snetworkplumbingwg/multi-net-spec](https://github.com/k8snetworkplumbingwg/multi-net-spec).